ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 This tutorial shows how to host a static website on {{site.data.keyword.cos_full}}, including configuring a bucket, uploading content, and configuring your new website.
 {: shortdesc}

+Note that this is unreleased information and represents work in progress for the purpose of review.
+{: note}

 Hosting static websites with {{site.data.keyword.cos_full}} serves static content for public access giving users flexibility, ease of delivery, and high availability.

 This material represents work in progress and should not be considered final.